 Prepare for the future

 As we’ve mentioned before, sometimes there is no possible way to avoid an accident.
-Serious injuries can mean both a long recovery and costly medical bills.
 One of the ways you can prepare for something like this is by looking at getting life insurance.
-At Smart Insurance, we offer Personal Accident Insurance from as little as £7.67 per month with a payout amount of £50,000*.
-This means that there can be an added financial protection there for your family if you were unable to work as a result of an accident.
-As long as you are a UK resident aged between 18-69 you are guaranteed acceptance.
-There are also no health questions during the application process.
-There are plenty of ways that you can prevent an accident in the home.
-Personal Accident Insurance can be there to help you when you need it most.
+At Smart Insurance, we offer Family Life Insurance with a benefit ranging from 60,000 up to £750,000 - depending on your age.
+As long as you are a UK resident aged between 18-64 you can apply for this insurance policy.
+You’ll only have to answer a few health and lifestyle questions during the application process.